segmentio/segment-docs/src/_includes/content/functions/runtime.md

-Beginning April 30, 2023, Functions is migrating from Node.js 14.x to Node.js 16.x.
-You're not required to take any further action.
+As of April 30, 2023, Functions has migrated from Node.js 14.x to Node.js 16.x.
+This change automatically takes effect as you update and deploy an existing function.
+All new functions will use Node.js 16x.
+While you're not required to take any action, Segment recommends checking your function post-deployment to ensure everything's working as expected.

 <div class="premonition success"><div class="fa fa-check-square"></div><div class="content"><p class="header">Node.js 18.x: </p><p markdown=1>Starting June 30, 2023, you can [contact Segment](https://segment.com/help/contact/){:target="_blank"} to migrate to Node.js 18.x.</p></div></div>